chrisssCurry/PHP-RFID-Attendance-logging-system/README.md

 # PHP-NodeMCU-RFID-Attendance-logging-system
-<a href="https://github.com/chrisssCurry/IoT-RFID-Attendance-logging-system/tree/main/Preview"><h1>To download a Powerpoint presentation of the project, check the 'Preview' directory.</h1></a>

 -The system is based on a NodeMCU and an Arduino UNO board (for the hardware device), a website created with PHP,HTML,CSS,Bootstrap,Javascript,jQuery and a MySQL database.

 -The hardware device will read RFID cards, store their information, and send it to the website which will proccess the data and then modify it/store it in the SQL database, then send a response to the device so it can print a message on an LCD screen and also write the result on a micro SD card.